NotNite/WebfishingPlus/README.md

 - Automatic inventory sorting
 - Refilling hotbar slot with same type of item on use
 - Enabling lobby menu buttons while the server list is refreshing
-- Displaying a notice when a meteor falls

 Every feature is toggleable or customizable in the mod's config file (some features are disabled by default)!